 As with any piece of marine or electrical equipment, anchor windlasses sometimes fail.
 Luckily, windlass failures are very rarely catastrophic, and the issue can often be diagnosed and repaired simply.
 This article will go through the common issues that can arise with an anchor windlass, and then how to diagnose and resolve them.

-Issue: Your Anchor Windlass Won’t Run in Either Direction
+Issue #1: Your Electric Anchor Windlass Won’t Run in Either Direction

 If your windlass motor won’t run when it is activated with the control, it means something in the circuit isn’t getting power.
 That could be the control (dash switch, footswitch, handheld remote, etc.), the solenoid control box, or the windlass motor itself.
 To determine where the issue is, all you’ll need is a voltmeter.